Coffee Varieties

 • Productivity: Quite good at high altitude.

-• Disease resistance: Better than Bourbon.
+• Disease resistance: Better than Bourbon; well-adapted to El Salvador’s climate and terrain.

 • Cup: More or less similar to Bourbon.